ZhuZhaonan/DATA-MGMT/README.md

-# Data Management and Research life cycle
+# Data Management and Research Life Cycle

 ## Overview
 This repository created for the coure Data Management and Research Life Cycle (2019-spring)in University Texas at Austin.
 It includes all the data for assignments and the final project.